CSIS-iLab/carto-amti/README.md

 # Carto-AMTI

-Multilayer maps app for use in AMTI's maritime geotracking.
+This is a repository of multilayer map apps in AMTI's maritime geotracking.
+The only active map in use is the Arbitration Outcomes map for which the production code has been uploaded to the site via FTP.

 ### Documentation